 - The committee membership is submitted for approval as part of the Plan of Work.

 - At the time that the committee is approved, the Graduate School appoints the Graduate School Representative to serve on the doctoral committee, if required.

-If you want to make changes to your committee after a POW is approved or select committee members from other institutions, here are the required forms:
+If you want to make changes to your committee after a Plan of Work is approved or to select committee members from other institutions, here are the required forms:

 - Committee Modification Form

 - External/Consultant Appointment Form